LazarBojanic/WinterCubeTimer/README.md

 # WinterCubeTimer

-Time your solves with generated WCA style scrambles, switch between sessions, +2, DNF or remove times, enable/disable inspection, live preview of the current scramble, see averages and best time, export the current cube state and scramble, and solve the cube using Kociemba.
+## Time your solves with generated WCA style scrambles, switch between sessions, +2, DNF or remove times, enable/disable inspection, live preview of the current scramble, see averages and best time, export the current cube state and scramble, and solve the cube using Kociemba.

-Technologies: .NET 9.0, C# Winforms, SQLite, Kociemba (https://github.com/Megalomatt/Kociemba)
+## Technologies: .NET 9.0, C# Winforms, SQLite, Kociemba (https://github.com/Megalomatt/Kociemba)

-Instructions: You need .NET 9.0 runtime.
-If you're cloning, then put times.db in the appropriate locations for your bin configuration eg: bin/Debug/net9.0-windows.
-Otherwise, just download the latest release.
+## Instructions (You need .NET 9.0 runtime to run this program):
+- Option 1: Download latest release
+- Option 2: Cloning:
+  - a) Open the .sln file in your preferred IDE, build and run the solution from there.
+  - b) Build and run the solution using the dotnet cli:

+    `dotnet build --configuration Debug` or `dotnet build --configuration Release`

+    `dotnet run --configuration Debug` or `dotnet run --configuration Release`

 ![](Manual-ENG-1.png)